Nurturing Muslim Life at Stanford

-Through chaplaincy, community-building, and long-term institutional investment, Alhambra serves as a welcoming spiritual home for Muslims at Stanford, nurturing faith, connecting community, and sustaining a strong and permanent Muslim presence at Stanford for generations to come.
+Through chaplaincy, fostering community, and building an endowment, Alhambra serves as a welcoming spiritual home for Muslims at Stanford and sustains a strong and lasting Muslim presence for generations to come.

 8%